rmcsqrd/Q-Document/README.md

 For this implementation of Q-document, I basically reduced the `Q(s,a)` update step down to just looking for the recommendation with the maximum recorded reward.
-I did not feel that it was prudent to include a lookahead/discount factor given that the state transitions are in a vaccum - eg the action space for the 'service' request category does not necessarily impact the action space/reward for the 'price' category in this prototype formulation.
+I did not feel that it was prudent to include a lookahead/discount factor given that the state transitions are in a vacuum - eg the action space for the 'service' request category does not necessarily impact the action space/reward for the 'price' category in this prototype formulation.

 As such, I formulated the underlying MDP as